mshashi/generator-custom-dashboard/README.md

 # generator-custom-dashboard
-Custom generator to create a dashboard
+Custom generator to create a USM Dashboard.